Last Updated on

 Did you know that in the UK, over 9,000 peas are eaten per person, per year?

-That’s a lot of peas for them Brits, and it should come as no surprise that pea protein is one of the most popular protein powders on the market, both in the UK and here in the US!
+That’s a lot of peas for them Brits, and it should come as no surprise that pea protein is one of the most popular plant-based protein powders on the market, both in the UK and here in the US.

 Here, we go over the best pea protein powders you can buy, whether you’re trying to lose weight or gain muscle!

-This vegan protein powder does exactly what it says on the tin:
+This is my personal favorite pea protein powder and it does exactly what it says on the tin:

 It’s great for weight loss too, as it is very low in fat, carbohydrates, and naturally-occurring sugar.

-This pea protein source is packed with 22g of protein, 4.8g of BCAA amino acids, and 2.18g of arginine in each serving, making it great for vegan health enthusiasts looking to hit their nutritional targets without scarfing down hundreds of grams of protein to do it.
+This pea protein source is packed with 22g of protein, 4.8g of BCAAs in its amino acid profile, and 2.18g of arginine in each serving, making it great for vegan health enthusiasts looking to hit their nutritional targets without scarfing down hundreds of grams of protein to do it.

-BulkSupplements, who are leaders in this space, make their pea protein from yellow split peas.
+BulkSupplements, who are leaders in this space, have perfected making their pea protein from yellow split peas.

-Free from additives often found in other powders, this supplement contains 100% pure pea protein powder, so it is brilliant for healthy gym-goers who want to know exactly what goes into their body.
+Free from the additives far too often found in other powders, this supplement contains only pure pea protein powder, so it suits the healthy gym-goers who want to know exactly what goes into their bodies.

-With a brand name reminiscent of an upscale lap dancing bar, Naked Pea is a great bodybuilding clean protein powder which allows you get the protein and nutrition you need without consuming animal products to do so.
+With their titillating brand name and super sleek packaging,, Naked Pea is a great bodybuilding clean protein powder which allows you to get the nutrition you need without consuming animal by-products to do so.

-Naked Pea contains 27 grams of protein, 2g of sugar, 2g of carbs, 120 calories, and 5.7g of BCAA amino acids per serving.
+Naked Pea contains 27 grams of protein derived from peas, 2g of sugar, 2g of carbs, 120 calories, and 5.7g of BCAA amino acids per serving.
+So it’s not quite as naked as it may have led you to believe, but the ingredients list is still fairly stripped back and simple.

 As such, it allows you to eat a clean diet and make huge muscle gains in the gym.

-Who says you can't gain lean muscles in a vegan diet?
+Who says you can't gain lean muscles in a plant-based diet?

 What Is Pea Protein Powder?